The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: Approximation by Matched Asymptotic Expansions

-There is a three-region structure, with `outer' regions above and below an `inner' region which spans the point at which the penalty solution crosses the payoff.
-We will see later that $\Ge$ is the characterisitic width of the inner region between the exercise and hold regions of the option.
-Initial (i.e.\ near expiry) transients are ignored (this means both the penalty term transient and the American-put transient).
+We first consider an American put option on an asset in the Black-Scholes model with no dividends.
+Initial (i.e., near expiry) transients are ignored: this means both the penalty term transient and the American-put transient.